UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_04.md

 </iframe>

-Notes: In this graph, we could label the lines directly instead of relying on the legend text and additional colored lines marks.
+Notes: In this graph, we could label the lines directly instead of relying on the legend text and additional coloured lines marks.

-This has the advantage that we don’t have to go back and forth between the legend and the plot, and avoids issues from matching up the colors incorrectly.
+This has the advantage that we don’t have to go back and forth between the legend and the plot, and avoids issues from matching up the colours incorrectly.

 We use `align` to attach the left part of the label to the data point at